Last modified on 10th July 2022.

 The message of the day (MOTD) lists the network operators for the server computer to which you are currently connected.

 CyberiaIRC is aware of your connection data (IPv4/IPv6 address and port from which a connection originates) for as long as your connection to it is alive.
-If you connect within Tor to our Hidden Services, CyberiaIRC will not know about your IPv4/IPv6 address and port.
+If you connect over Tor to our onion services or over I2P to one of our I2P addresses, CyberiaIRC will not know about your IPv4/IPv6 address and port.

 Clearnet connections are always secured with TLS between your IRC client and the server within CyberiaIRC to which you make the connection.
-Connections to a Tor Hidden Service are encrypted by Tor, regardless of whether you have configured TLS in your IRC client.
+Connections to a Tor onion service are encrypted by Tor, regardless of whether you have configured TLS in your IRC client.
+Connections to an I2P address are encrypted by I2P.

 Your IRC client can set a nickname, username and realname as your online identity.
 This data is stored for as long as the connection between your IRC client and CyberiaIRC is alive.
 You control this data in the settings of your IRC client.
 CyberiaIRC does not modify this data.